bgamari/ghc-wiki-import/type-functions-type-checking.md

 <table><tr><th>`type family`</th>
 <td>
 Type synonym families are represented by the standard `TyCon` variant for synonyms, namely `SynTyCon`.
-They are distinguished from ordinary type synonyms by the value of the field `synTcRhs`, which is now of a new data type `SynTyConRhs`, which has a variant `OpenSynTyCon` to represent families.
+They are distinguished from ordinary type synonyms by the value of the field `synTcRhs`, which is now of a new data type `SynTyConRhs`, which has a variant `OpenSynTyCon resKind` to represent families.
 </td></tr>
 <tr><th>`data family` and `newtype family`</th>
 <td>